Program and Application FAQs

 The sites have outstanding curriculums in place, devoted faculty, engaged and enthusiastic community partners, and a tremendous national partner in the Veterans Administration.
 None of these will change.
 National Clinician Scholars will receive the strong mentorship and robust training in research methods, policy, leadership, and communication skills that was a hallmark of the legacy Clinical Scholars Program.

-Why is this a "national" program - how are the four sites coordinating their efforts?
+- Why is this a "national" program - how are the six sites coordinating their efforts?

 - All sites share a common legacy and vision - to train/inspire agents of change